 The square’s main feature is the water fountains – ten or so in all- that, when working, create an oasis-like feel amid the concrete.
 Listening to the waterfall you can forget for a moment that you are at the busiest intersection not just in Toronto but in all of Canada.
 The development of the Ryerson campus in the immediate area over the past twenty years has only added to the number of people passing by.

 One Sunday morning I went downtown to find that Yonge Street from Bloor to Queen had been turned into a pedestrian mall.
 In the square were a number of food carts and – finally acknowledging our city’s multicultural composition – they were offering more than the usual hot dogs and fries!

 Above the square on the NE side is Milestones, a third-floor restaurant with a fabulous view of the streets below.
-The fact that it was 10 a.m. on a Sunday with no cars allowed on Yonge meant I got the neighbourhood at its quietest!
+The fact that it was 10 a.m. on a Sunday with no cars allowed on Yonge meant I got the neighbourhood at its most quiet!

 I continued my walk south on Yonge from Dundas.
 On the west side the Eaton Centre stretches all the way down to Queen Street.
 You would have figured that this massive development of one side of the street in the early 1970’s would have resulted in more of the same on the other side of the street.
 The image above shows the reality – a row of two-storey brick buildings from the 1880’s that have been “beautified” with fake fronts.

 At the corner of Yonge and Shuter I had to turn in to see Massey Hall, Toronto’s historic music venue.
 From Procol Harum to Leonard Cohen to Ray Davies to Gordon Lightfoot to Sigur Ros – I too have my Massey Hall memories!
 Until Roy Thomson Hall was built for them it was also the home of the Toronto Symphony.